brendondalaba/tldr-bible/src/content/bible/46-1-corinthians.md

 group: 'Letters'
 ---

-# 1 Corinthians
-*The God Who Brings Order to the Chaos*

-> “Let all that you do be done in love.” — **1 Corinthians 16:14**

-The Corinthian church had problems — division, pride, immorality, confusion about worship, and spiritual gifts out of balance.
-Paul writes not to shame them, but to correct and restore them with truth and love.
-Through his words, God calls His people back to holiness, unity, and maturity — reminding them that the Gospel changes how we live together as the Church.

----

 ## Overview
 Corinth was a wealthy, immoral port city known for idol worship and indulgence.
 The young church there struggled to break free from the culture around it.